How to Decorate Art Deco

 Art Deco hues are vibrant and dramatic and the effect of statement-making colors throughout the Art Deco period was based on saturation, depth, contrast, and bold statements.

 Silver, black and chrome are frequently used alongside bold, saturated colors.
-Colors such as bright yellows, reds, greens, blues, and pinks were trendy and clashing hues?
+Colors such as bright yellows, reds, greens, blues, and pinks were trendy.
+Clashing hues?
 Even better.

-Of course bold and saturated jewel tones aren’t the only way to use color in today’s form of Art Deco decor: pairing those jewel tones with pastel palettes and more muted and soft colors is a method often used in today’s re-interpretations of Art Deco.
+Bold and saturated jewel tones aren’t the only way to use color in today’s form of Art Deco decor.
+Pastel palettes and more muted and soft colors are often used in today’s re-interpretations of Art Deco.

-Choose more toned down, neutral hues such as creams and beiges, for a more serene Deco-inspired interior.
-These neutrals also pair well with the silver or chrome accents.
+When you’re trying to decorate art deco, choose more toned down, neutral hues such as creams and beiges, for a more serene Deco-inspired interior.
+These neutrals also pair well with silver or chrome accents, but also with warm brass.

 Stylized patterns